Aman Pandey

 |4 min read

-When I began my journey into system design, I was enthusiastic to apply every principle I learned, no matter how minor the project.
-My early approach was to meticulously follow every guideline, best practice, and methodology, assuming that this would guarantee success.
-However, experience soon taught me a crucial lesson: system design is not about complexity for complexity’s sake—it is about solving real, meaningful problems.
+When I began my journey into system design, I was eager to apply every principle I learned, no matter how minor the project.
+My early approach was to strictly follow every guideline, best practice, and methodology, assuming that this would guarantee success.
+However, experience soon taught me a crucial lesson: system design is not about complexity for complexity’s sake it is about solving real, meaningful problems.

 It’s easy, especially early in your career, to believe that more structure, more tools, and more techniques mean better results.
-But system design principles are intended to simplify—not complicate—our work.
+But system design principles are made to simplify, not complicate our work.
 They are meant to provide clarity and guidance, especially when dealing with complex problems or large-scale projects.
 Overusing these principles or applying them where they aren’t needed can lead to confusion, wasted time, and unnecessary obstacles.

 If you’re new to system design, remember: